-Perhaps the market will divide in the sense that some companies begin to specialize in a particular area; maybe just the technology or consultancy or for data analysis and so on.
+The market may split in the sense that some companies will start to specialize in specific areas, perhaps focusing only on the technology, or on consulting, or on data analysis, and so on.

-Yes, our team is overloaded now.
-It’s hard to find technically educated people on the Czech market.
-In addition, in coming years the situation may be worse just from the demographic point of view, as the number of students completing university is decreasing.
-Between this school year and 2017/2018 there is almost a one-quarter slump.
-On the one hand, demand increases, while on the other the number of skilled people decreases.
+Yes, our team is really overloaded at the moment; it’s hard to find technically educated people on the Czech market.
+Plus, the situation may only get worse in the next few years, from a demographic perspective, as the number of people completing higher education is decreasing.
+There’ll be an almost 25% decline in the number of graduates from the last academic year to 2017/2018.
+On the one hand, demand is rising, while on the other, the pool of capable people is diminishing.

-How many people do you have now and how many you need?
+How many people do you have now, and how many do you need?

-We’ve got something like 220 in the Czech Republic.
-If we got 30 to 50 new employees in the next 12 months, I would consider it a success.
+There are now about 220 of us in the Czech Republic, and if we added 30 to 50 employees in the next twelve months, I would consider that a success.

-I’m not sure right now there is really a fundamental break.
-In large companies the overwhelming majority of decisions already run on the basis of information that is based on data from information systems.
+I’m not sure if that would really constitute a fundamental break [from current norms].
+Big companies already base an overwhelming majority of their decisions on the data gathered from information systems.

-It is a further growth of complexity, another reason to look at the quality and use of data.
-But basically it is just an extension of a system that is already here.
+Now, it’s another layer of complexity, another reason to look at the quality of the data and the way it’s used.
+But, fundamentally, it’s just an extension of a system that’s already in place.